Four letters. Four junctions. One pattern that shows up on every OMM clinical practice.

 Four Letters That Run the Whole Topic

 Zink described how fascia rotates at four transitional zones in the spine.
 In most healthy people, these rotations alternate.
-That's it.
-That's the whole concept.
+That is the pattern you memorize.
+But there is a reason the body builds it this way, and the next screen is where it stops being four random letters.

 MARCHING ORDER